kailash-manasarovar/statement/docs/timeline/2026/september.md

 - Another huge unravel right here.
 - Every time I go up into the mountains, I come back with truths for the book, rather like when I went to the Wall every day in Jerusalem.
 - I guess, as I already knew, God is everywhere but He is *always* in the mountains.
 - Up in the high mountains, where God is, there's a crow.
-And he's quite relaxed this year, and said hi, and dropped feathers for me, and old grey feather or his and three baby feathers.
+And he's quite relaxed this year, and said hi, and dropped feathers for me, and old grey feather of his and three baby feathers.

 ## Two Announcements